martinthomson/ppm-dap/draft-pda-core.md

 ## Private aggregation via secret sharing

-The main cryptographic tool we'll use for achieving this privacy goal is *additive secret sharing*.
+The main cryptographic tool used for achieving this privacy goal is *additive secret sharing*.
 Rather than send its input in the clear, each client "splits" its measurements into a sequence of *shares* and sends a share to each of the aggregators.
 Additive secret sharing has two important properties:
 - First, it's impossible to deduce the measurement without knowing *all* of the shares.
 - Second, it allows the aggregators to compute the final output by first adding